 The selections you make here can make or break your crowdfunding campaign.
 It’s disturbingly easy to set too broad of an audience, which basically lights your marketing budget on fire.
 Don’t light your budget on fire.
 Do this instead:

-In the first box for detailed targeting, add the following:
+In the first box for detailed targeting, add Crowdfunding (business finance).

 We’re going to layer in other interests below, but the above filter is super important and should not be skipped in most cases.
 The main objective of the above filter is to target folks who are already crowdfunders, who are already familiar with how crowdfunding works, and possibly already have an account ready to go on Kickstarter and/or Indiegogo.

 Fortunately, you don’t have to pick just one detailed targeting item.
-Once you fill in the appropriate crowdfunding items, click the “Narrow Audience” button below:
+Once you fill in the appropriate crowdfunding items, click the “Define further” button below:

 This is where you layer in interests and items more relevant to your product.